Nutrition | MTM Blog

 The balancing act between construction and dismantling

-Set realistic expectations
+Setting realistic expectations

 - Carb cycling offers a strategic approach:

-- The amount of protein remains consistently high
+- The protein level remains consistently high

 Intermittent fasting according to the 16:8 or 14:10 protocol improves insulin sensitivity and facilitates calorie management.